Post-apocalyptic works of fiction have been around for a long time.

 S.T.A.L.K.E.R.: Shadow of Chernobyl

-S.T.A.L.K.E.R. is a beloved franchise that is bound to be the first association for many whenever the term “post-apocalyptic” is mentioned.
+S.T.A.L.K.E.R. is a beloved franchise that is bound to be the first association many make whenever the term “post-apocalyptic” comes up.

 Released in early 2007, the first S.T.A.L.K.E.R. game – S.T.A.L.K.E.R.: Shadow of Chernobyl – was the result of years of hard work, having gone through multiple major overhauls throughout its development cycle.
 Quickly enough, it amassed a cult following, spawned two sequels (both of which were more like standalone expansions than full-fledged games), and a proper sequel titled S.T.A.L.K.E.R.
 2 has also been announced recently, following its cancellation years prior.